raganwald/raganwald.github.com/_posts/2016-04-19-the-sieve-of-eratosthenes.md

 This conforms to the description given above, but it has the performance characteristics of [Trial Division](https://en.wikipedia.org/wiki/Trial_division): Every number, whether prime or not, must be 'touched' by every prime smaller than it.

-Whereas, if we can eliminate 'counting past every number,' we can get to a place where every number is only touched by its prime factors.
+Whereas, if we can eliminate 'counting past every number,' we can get towards[^towards] a place where every number is only touched by its prime factors.

+[^towards]: It seems so simple to say, "cross off every multiple of a prime."
+But what's the real cost of calculating the multiples of each prime?
+In an idealized computer, that's one operation, because we have hardware that adds numbers in one step.
+But for a human, that might involve one step for each digit in the result.
+Likewise, we can say "cross off the multiple," an idealized computer can write to an indexed data structure in one step.
+But for a human, that effort might actually involve scanning the numbers on a chart by eye.
+Is that actually sequential?
+The real cost of an algorithm is very sensitive to the data structures we use and the way we implement them.

 ---